Bakhshal Thalho

-Bakhshal Thalho (Urdu: بخشل تھلہو, born May 1, 1974) is a Pakistani, left-wing political worker, organizer and progressive writer.
-He is president of Awami Workers Party, Sindh.
+Bakhshal Thalho (Urdu: بخشل تھلہو; born May 1, 1974) is a Pakistani, left-wing political worker, organizer and progressive writer.
+He is general secretary of Awami Workers Party.

 Early life and education

-Thalho was born in Naseerabad, Sindh, which was part of district Larkana that time.
-Thalho lives in Hyderabad, Sindh.
-He got his early education from primary School and High School of Naseerabad, got the Higher Secondary Education (F.Sc.) from Government Degree College, Naseerabad in 1992.
-Thalho got degree of Doctor Of Veterinary Medicine (DVM) in 1999 from Sindh Agriculture University, Tindojam.
+Thalho was born in Naseerabad, Sindh.
+He got his early education from primary and high school of Naseerabad, Higher Secondary Education (F.Sc.) from Government Degree College, Naseerabad in 1992.
+He got degree of Doctor Of Veterinary Medicine (DVM) in 1999 from Sindh Agriculture University, Tindojam.

 Career

 Thalho started his career as veterinary doctor and served as President of Pakistan Veterinary Medical Association (PVMA) for 3 years till 2012.
-During this period, in order to restore seats for public service commission, he sat on 84 hours hunger strike and succeeded in restoration of 180 seats.

 Political struggle

-Thalho joined politics as a student when he joined Jiye Sindh Student Federation from 1995 to 1997.
-Later he became part of Jiye Sindh Inqalabi Party in 1998.
+Thalho started politics as a student when he joined Jiye Sindh Student Federation from 1995 to 1997.
+In 1998, he joined Jiye Sindh Inqalabi Party.